 Discover the Culture & People of Spain

 The people of Spain are generally very outgoing and amiable.
 There's an easy-going and cheerful atmosphere all through the country.
-The Spanish culture believes tremendously in the family values.
+The Spanish culture believes tremendously in family values.

 In spite of the fast life in Madrid and cities like that, people find time for gathering over tapas and sharing opinions on different topics.